Overview of Certificate and Minor

-Both the minor and the certificate program begin with the same sequence of courses: Introduction to Linguistics (LING 1811) followed by Bilingualism & Biliteracy Development: Foundations of Second Language Acquisition (EDUC 3100).
+It is advised to begin both programs with Bilingualism & Biliteracy Development: Foundations of Second Language Acquisition (EDUC 3100).
 After completing the Bilingualism & Biliteracy Development course, students should declare the minor or apply for admission to the certificate program.
-They do not need to be enrolled in the minor or certificate to take courses within the programs but should be aware of any prerequisites.

 Requirements: total 12 Credits